vishvAsa/kalpAntaram/smRtiH/manuH/sarvASh_TIkAH/07/025_yatra_shyAmo.md

 <details><summary>गङ्गानथ-भाष्यानुवादः</summary>

 These two are most praiseworthy for men (?).
 The author eulogises punishment by means of an imaginary metaphor.

 Punishment is of two kinds—one kind inspires fear, and another brings pain; the former is indicated by the ‘*dark completion*’ and the latter by the ‘*red eyes*’.

 The praise of punishment has been furnished.

 Punishment should be inflicted, but with due consideration of the exigencies of time, place &c.
 Apart from this all else is purely commendatory.

-‘*Provided that the governor*—he who metes out the punishment —‘*discerns rightly*’; *i.e*., rules over the people after due consideration of time, place &c.;—‘*the people are not misled*’— do not become affected by any evil.—(25).
+‘*Provided that the governor*—he who metes out the punishment —‘*discerns rightly*’; *i.e*., rules over the people after due consideration of time, place &c.—‘*the people are not misled*’— do not become affected by any evil.—(25).
 </details>

 <details><summary>गङ्गानथ-टिप्पन्यः</summary>